 (ii) Any reply to responses to exceptions is limited to five pages in the same format.

 (iii) If a party attaches any part of the record to the exceptions, response, or reply, the attached pages are not to be encompassed within the applicable page limit.
-The Board may require the attachment of those parts of the record cited in the exceptions in a form designated by the Board.
+The disciplinary panel may require the attachment of those parts of the record cited in the exceptions in a form designated by the Board.

 (c) Exceptions, responses, and replies may refer to the record by citing the exhibit number or the transcript page.